-2018 marks the 50th anniversary of Martin Luther King, Jr.’s tragic assassination.
+January 15th, 2019 would have been Martin Luther King Jr.'s 90th birthday.
 As we find ourselves in another moment of turmoil and social change, there is no better time to look back on the man who led the Civil Rights Movement and transformed America.

 MLK: An American Legacy

 If you’re ready to take a deep dive into King’s life and legacy, these three books by David J. Garrow are the perfect place to begin.
 The first entry in Garrow’s trio of books about MLK won a Pulitzer Prize in 1987.
 Garrow’s intensive research, interviews, and access to FBI case files allowed him to produce a definitive biography of the man who became an American icon.

 Parting the Waters: America in the King Years 1954-1963